binary01-spec/JavaCodeChallenges/README.md

 # JavaCodeChallenges
-this repo contains all the code of the problems i solved
+this repo contains all the code of the problems solved for future reference